WuhDaFak/AutoHostfile/PATCH_NOTES.md

 * Preserve registry settings on upgrade
 * Added help to autohosts command
 * Added generate button to create a random shared key

+## Version 1.10

+* Fixed issue where machines with multiple nics could give back unroutable addresses which would be stored
+* Simplified protocol